-rules.84 Consequently, the basis for the claim that California's emergency measures are preempted because they conflict with nonexistent federal regulations is elusive.
-To support their argument for conflict preemption, the wireless carriers also misconstrue one sentence of dicta in a 2000 decision of the Seventh Circuit Court of Appeals, Bastien v.
-AT&T Wireless Servs., Inc.; Bastien is inapposite here because the underlying facts are fundamentally different.85 In Bastien, the Seventh Circuit rejected plaintiff's consumer class action because the plaintiff specifically requested that AT&T build out more cell towers, which conflicted with a specific FCC market buildout plan for that area.
-Here, no such FCC approved plan for California is at issue.86
+Seventh Circuit Court of Appeals, Bastien v.
+AT&T Wireless Servs., Inc.; Bastien is inapposite here because the underlying facts are fundamentally different.90 In Bastien, the Seventh Circuit rejected plaintiff's consumer class action because the plaintiff explicitly requested that AT&T build out more cell towers, which conflicted with a specific FCC market buildout plan for that area.91 Here, no such FCC approved plan for California is at issue.

-"preempts a state from 'substituting its judgement for the [FCC's] with respect to a market-entry decision."
+CTIA's Comments similarly claim Bastien demonstrates that § 332 "preempts a state from 'substituting its judgement for the [FCC's] with respect to a market-entry decision."
 The FCC in its Wireless Consumer Alliance decision, apparently the only time it considered Bastien, stopped well short of concluding that Bastien demonstrated § 332 had such broad preemptive effect.
 The FCC stated that "we read Bastien as standing for the more general proposition, with which we agree, that state law claims may, in specific cases, be preempted by Section 332.
-We also read Bastien as standing for the proposition that it is
+We also read Bastien as standing for the proposition that it is subsequent Order in that docket issued on December 14, 2016.